Information for refugees who wish to study in Germany

 - stateless people;

-- foreigners who have been granted a temporary suspension of deportation (in accordance with the section 60a of the German Residence Act if they have had their permanent residence in Germany for at least four years (15 months from winter semester 2016/2017 on) on a legitimate basis.
+- foreigners who have been granted a temporary suspension of deportation (in accordance with the section 60a of the German Residence Act if they have had their permanent residence in Germany for at least 15 months on a legitimate basis.

 Anyone applying for an international course is not required to demonstrate German language skills.
-Instead, a certificate/proof in another language (normally English) is required.
+Instead, a certificate/proof of knowledge of another language (normally English) is required.

-For further information we recommend contacting the Welcome Centre of the concerned institution of higher education.
+For further information we recommend contacting the Welcome Centre of the institution of higher education in question.

 Apart from international study programmes, courses at German universities are generally held in German.
 Foreign applicants are, therefore, required to take an examination proving their German language skills.